layters/neroshop-specs/README.md

 The default value for `r` is currently 3 and it is usually the same value as the maximum closest nodes (`k`) or lower.

 ###  Maximum closest nodes (`k`)
-Represents the number of nodes closest to a key or id, in which `get` and `find_node` messages are sent to.
+Represents the number of nodes closest to a key or node ID, in which `get`, `find_node`, and `get_providers` messages are sent to.
 The default value for `k` is currently 20.

 ### Distance

-In all cases, the distance between two keys/node ids is `XOR(sha3_256(key1), sha3_256(key2))`.
+In all cases, the distance between two keys/node IDs is `XOR(sha3_256(key1), sha3_256(key2))`.

 ### Routing table